As an Amazon Associate we earn from qualifying purchases.

 How to Clean a Salt Block

-To clean a salt block, we are going to use two things: physical force (abrasion), and a tiny bit of chemistry.
+To clean a salt block, I am going to use two things: physical force (abrasion), and a tiny bit of chemistry.
 Don’t worry – nothing crazy here like saponification, heat capacity, or pH.
-All we’re talking about is dissolving salt into water.
+I’m talking about dissolving salt into water.

 Here’s a quick outline of the steps, which we will talk about in detail below: